 Discovery 1 – Wilno Ontario is Canada’s First Polish Settlement

 The best type of discovery, in my opinion, is when you learn a bit about the history of a place you visit.
-I don’t know, perhaps it’s so that I can kick *ss the next time I’m playing the Canadian edition of Trivial Pursuit or Jeopardy, or perhaps it’s because I’m a nerd that way.
+Random information is a hobby of mine.
+Perhaps it’s the writer in me, or maybe it’s so that I can kick *ss the next time I’m playing the Canadian edition of Trivial Pursuit or Jeopardy.

 According to Wikipedia Wilno Ontario “ Wilno is the first and oldest Polish settlement in Canada.
 The original settlers in this area circa 1858 were mainly of Kashubian origin from Kaszebe – the then Prussian area of Poland.
 One of the reasons they chose this area to settle was because of the landscape which reminded them of their original homes.”

-Discovery 2 — Wilno Tavern Restaurant makes really good Pierogies
+Discovery 3 – The Wilno Tavern Restaurant makes Delicious Pierogies

 17589 Highway 60, Wilno Ontario K0J 2N0